ZUMVU

 28 March 2019

-Oftentimes, we have heard about these forms from our income tax lawyers or colleagues to fill them in time.
+Often, we have heard about these forms from our income tax lawyers or colleagues, and we are advised to fill them out on time.
 But what are they really?
-They are simply Income Tax return forms which every individual have to submit to the Income Tax Department.
+They are simply Income Tax return forms, which every individual has to submit to the Income Tax Department.
 Generally, the company declares our TDS details in these forms.

-Every company, partnerships firms, LLPand people who underwent the Tax Audit in the previous year have the responsibility of deducting TDS from the specified payment they paid.FYI, TAN is required for TDS deductions.
+Every company, partnership firm, LLP and people who underwent the Tax Audit in the previous year have the responsibility of deducting TDS from the specified payments they made.FYI, TAN is required for TDS deductions.

-For mentioned TDS payment, payers have to fill certain forms for TDS return.
+For the mentioned TDS payment, payers have to fill out certain forms for the TDS return.
 Based on several aspects, these forms have some different features and basic features.
-For detailed information and features of the forms continue reading.
-Also to note that Government authorized Gen TDS E-filing software for TDS returns is suggested frequently across the tax professional community.
+For detailed information and features of the forms, continue reading.
+Also, noting that the Government authorised Gen TDS E-filing software for TDS returns is suggested frequently across the tax professional community.

 Form 24Q:

-• This form is required to fill for declaring the TDS return details of a citizen.
+• This form is required to be filled out for declaring the TDS return details of a citizen.

-• The information filled in the form is related to a citizen’s salary payments and the deductions pay for tax.
+• The information filled in the form is related to a citizen’s salary payments and the deductions paid for tax.

 • The companies and firms are required to produce the declaration and payment of TDS quarterly.

-• Details need to be provided includes Deductor, Deductees, Challans as well as Salary TDS.
+• Details need to be provided, including Deductor, Deductees, Challans, as well as Salary TDS.

-• One can download and submit the form online along with the required documents as well as submitted in-person/company/organization.
-However, there are certain people for those online form submission is mandatory.
+• One can download and submit the form online along with the required documents as well or submit it in person/company/organisation.
+However, there are certain people for whom online form submission is mandatory.
 They are.

 • If the deductor is a company principal officer